The Co-op Advisor will assist students in achieving suitable

 - Chair committees and/or be a committee member

-- Minimum of 2 years of related work experience
+- A minimum of two years of work-related experience

-- Strong interest assisting students to locate meaningful work
+- Strong interest in assisting students to locate meaningful work

 experiences in related majors and ability to discuss specific jobs